 You might want to include a stethoscope charm, cover or name engraving to make it more personal.
 Contrary to the expensive price of the stethoscope, accessories for it are fairly inexpensive.

 - Pulse Oximeter

 Another nerdy gift that’s very useful for nurses is a pulse oximeter.
-At the birth of portable pulse oximeter, the nurse who owns one would be the most popular nurse in the floor.
+At the birth of a portable pulse oximeter, the nurse who owns one would be the most popular nurse on the floor.
 But now it has become a part of the nursing paraphernalia.